News and Load: A Quantitative Exploration of Natural Language Processing Applications for Forecasting Day-ahead Electricity System Demand: Methodology

-This section describes the methods used in Module E in \ref{workflow} to extract numerical features to be fed to the following machine learning prediction model from the raw textual data.
-For textual data, the pre-processing includes splitting a sentence into words; converting all letters to lowercase; removing stopwords, words with less than three letters, and all numbers.
-All news is finally transformed into word lists.
+This section describes the methods in module \textbf{V} in Figure~\ref{workflow}.
+Some pre-processing steps are necessary to remove irrelevant terms, aggregate contents, and increase semantic information \cite{hickman2022text}.
+These steps include splitting a sentence into words, converting all letters to lowercase, and removing stopwords (from a list provided by the Python package Natural Language ToolKit \proglang{NLTK 3.5} \cite{NLTK-web}), words with fewer than three letters, and all numbers which are considered as irrelevant information and noise.
+Each piece of news is then transformed into word lists.
+The NLP techniques for extracting textual features are described below, summarized into statistical, semantic, and representative methods.

-This study borrowed three NLP techniques: sentiment and subjectivity analysis, topic modeling, and text vectorisation, to capture sentiment scores, topic distributions, and word embeddings in the news.